allegroai/clearml-docs/docs/getting_started/video_tutorials/hands-on_mlops_tutorials/ml_ci_cd_using_github_actions_and_clearml.md

 Now, most of the time that you're using ClearML, it's going to be interesting to do checks on a pull request because it can take some time.
 It's machine learning after all, but it highly depends on what you want to do, of course.
 Now, I'll be setting it to pull requests specifically to branch `main`.
-So if I want to do a pull request to my `main` branch, I will want those checks being fired, and then I wanted them to be added to several different actions there, specifically the edited and opened are the ones that I'm interested in.
+So if I want to do a pull request to my `main` branch, I will want those checks being fired, and then I want them to be added to several different actions there, specifically the edited and opened are the ones that I'm interested in.
 So, every time I open a PR, but also every time I update a PR, like send a new commit to it, it will trigger, and then what do we actually want to trigger.
-So this is the meat of the story this is the jobs.
+So this is the meat of the story; this is the jobs.

 In this video, we're going to run three specific jobs.
 One is `task-stats-to-comment`, the other one is `compare-models`, and the third one is `test-remote-runnable`.